daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 export default Home;
 ```

+**July 27, 2015 Update:** Fixed the error *Cannot read property 'characterId' of undefined*.
+I have updated how the "losing" Character ID is obtained inside `handleClick()` method.
+It uses [`_.findWhere`](http://underscorejs.org/#findWhere) to find the "winning" character object within the array, then using [`_.without`](http://underscorejs.org/#without) we get a new array without the "winning" character.
+Since we only have 2 characters in the array, the other object must be the "losing" character.
+And finally, using [`_.first`](http://underscorejs.org/#first) we get the first (and only) object in the array.

 It is not really necessary to map over the `characters` array since we only have 2 characters to display, but it is one way to do it.
 Another way would be to create a separate markup for `characters[0]` and `characters[1]` like so: